darmuh/OpenLib/OpenLib/Wiki/CoreMethods/AddingThings - Copy.md

 	- This will add the same command as above but will not add the command description to the "other" command.
 	- As you can see, you do not need to define category or keywordDescription as these are optional parameters.

-## Create a Terminal Command with additional logic - AddNodeManual method
+### AddNodeManual
- Below is the simplest way to create a new terminal command with additional logic:
+ - This is probably the simplest way to add a terminal command WITH additional logic
  - `AddNodeManual(string nodeName, string stringValue, Func<string> commandAction, bool clearText, int CommandType, MainListing yourModListing, int price = 0, Func<string> ConfirmAction = null, Func<string> DenyAction = null, string confirmText = "", string denyText = "", bool alwaysInStock = false, int maxStock = 1, string storeName = "", bool reuseFunc = false, string itemList = "")`
 	 - The return type for this method is **TerminalNode**
 		- when using this method you can return a terminalnode for use in your code & further modification